 2. HOW DID YOU GET STAFFED/HOW DID YOU GET INTO THE CBS WRITERS MENTORING PROGRAM?

-I wrote and practiced a lot.
-By time time I got into the CBS Program I'd written 10 pilots.
+I wrote a lot.
+By time time I got into the CBS Writers Mentoring Program I'd written 10 pilots.
 By the time I was staffed I'd written 12.
 Were all of them good?
 No. But at least half of them were.
 Practicing writing pilots and specs got me good enough to actually get into the CBS program.
 And the program helped me get staffed.